-The Social Work Club - By-laws
+The Social Work Club-By-laws

 - I. Name: The name of the group shall be The Social Work Club - II.
 Purpose: To give students the opportunity to perform various acts of community service and become more involved within the community; to give students opportunities for leadership roles; to increase students' interpersonal skills and sense of self-worth.
-To increase students' knowledge of the social work practice and provide outside experiences not gained through academic services. - III.
+To increase students' knowledge of social work practice and provide outside experiences not gained through academic services. - III.
 Membership: Open to all SUNY Fredonia students, faculty, and staff who share enthusiasm for helping others and a heart for service.
-This club is open to all majors, students, faculty and staff - IV.
-Advisement: An advisor is chosen from faculty and staff at Fredonia State College, most commonly one from the Social work department.
+This club is open to all majors, students, faculty, and staff - IV.
+Advisement: An advisor is chosen from faculty and staff at the State University of New York at Fredonia, most commonly one from the social work department.
 The faculty advisor will be a part of most e-board meetings and will act as mediator in any issues that arise. - V. Executive Board: The executive board consists of: